bukseng/kobe24/README.md

 python 3.6.5

 # How to run
-run in terminal: k24.py [text file]
+run in terminal: k24.py [code file]
+code file - a text file that contains the code

 # Description
 * procedural and interpreted language